Student Eligibility for the Edwards Scholarship

 Edwards Scholarships must benefit the students who receive them.

 Colleges can meet unmet financial need.
 They can reduce loans and work in the financial aid package.
 They can fund expenses not usually included in the standard cost of education (example, study abroad costs).
 They cannot reduce existing scholarships and grants.
-If colleges cannot comply, they are asked to return the scholarship monies to the Fund.
+If colleges cannot comply, they are expected to return all or any portion of the scholarship that does not directly benefit the student.